Parenting

 Julie, a nanny we spoke to in Chicago, has quarterly sit-down meetings with her family to talk about what they need from each other.
 They revisit their shared expectations and address any changes that have come up.

-I appreciate it when you’re direct
+I appreciate direct feedback

 Julie also said most nannies prefer direct feedback from their families, so the nanny and family can work toward the same goal—versus hearing later on that something has been a problem.

 Sometimes it’s difficult to feel like you’re giving good feedback without sounding confrontational, but you have to trust your gut when something doesn’t feel right and find a way to address it.
+Try leading with your feelings, versus starting with an accusation.

 A little praise goes a long way